IgniteUI/igniteui-docfx/en/components/tree.md

 ```

 ## Angular Tree Selection
 In order to setup node selection in the `igx-tree`, you just need to set its [selection]({environment:angularApiUrl}/classes/igxtreecomponent.html#selection) property.
-This property accepts the following three modes: **None**, **Bi-State** and **Cascading**.
+This property accepts the following three modes: **None**, **BiState** and **Cascading**.
 Below we will take a look at each of them in more detail.
 ### None
 In the `igx-tree` by default node selection is disabled.
 Users cannot select or deselect a row through UI interaction, but these actions can still be completed through the provided API method.
 ### Bi-State
 To enable bi-state node selection in the `igx-tree` just set the [selection]({environment:angularApiUrl}/classes/igxtreecomponent.html#selection) property to **BiState**.
 This will render a checkbox for every node.
 Each node has two states - selected or not.
 This mode supports multiple selection.
 ```html
 <igx-tree [selection]="'BiState'">
 </igx-tree>
 ```
 ### Cascading
-To enable cascade node selection in the `igx-tree` just set the selection property to **Cascading**.
+To enable cascading node selection in the `igx-tree`, just set the selection property to **Cascading**.
 This will render a checkbox for every node.
 ```html
 <igx-tree [selection]="'Cascading'">
 </igx-tree>